wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You will need to submit a [Health Declaration](https://eservices.ica.gov.sg/sgarrivalcard/) up to 3 days before your arrival in Singapore.

-If you are entering Singapore from 30 May 2021 onwards, you will also require a valid negative RT-PCR COVID-19 swab test result within 72 hours before departure to Singapore.
+You will also require a valid negative RT-PCR COVID-19 swab test result within 72 hours before departure to Singapore.
 See [here](#sg-pre-entry-swab) and [info sheet](https://safetravel.ica.gov.sg/files/SHN-and-swab-summary.pdf) for more details.

 You will need to pay for your swab tests (up to $200 per swab, including GST).
 For the swab test on arrival, please follow the instructions [here][SafeTravel Swab].
 For the swab tests on the 14th day and 21st day of SHN, payment will not be made at the border; register and follow the instructions [here](https://go.gov.sg/covid19test).
 You will be informed of the exact dates of your swab tests later.